×

 In the context of this kanji, you can’t draw 雨 like you would draw it on its own.
 Keep this in mind and you can totally avoid writing disjointed-looking kanji.

-10. Keep practicing with these great resources
+10. Get hands-on practice with these resources

 Alright, that’s all for the rules and exceptions.
 It seems like a lot of information when it’s all laid out like this, but think about it this way: You just read one little blog post, not an entire novel.